gwu-libraries/gw-sufia/README.md

 10. Restart apache using the command
 Ubuntu: `sudo service apache2 restart`

 # Verification Steps
 1. Open a browser and navigate to the home page of your application.
 You should see the default Sufia home page.

-  To run a development server in SSL mode:

-         % thin start -p <PORT NUMBER> --ssl --ssl-key-file <PATH TO YOUR server.key FILE> --ssl-cert-file <PATH TO YOUR server.crt FILE>